poli0981/Poli-Filter-Rules/docs/PrivacyPolicy.md

 # Privacy Policy
 **Poli-Filter-Rules** – Version 1.0-alpha1
-**Last Updated: November 21, 2025**
+**Last Updated: November 22, 2025**

-Hey, it’s me again — the same unemployed, instant-noodle-powered dev who wrote the EULA at 4 a.m. while questioning every life choice that led to this moment this.

-Let’s make this short because I’m tired and you probably are too.
+### English Version

-### 1. Data I Collect
+### 1. Data Collection?
-**Absolutely nothing.**

    Zero.
+Nada.
+Không có.
 Zilch.
-Không có. ゼロ.
+Null.
+None.
-This repository is just a bunch of text files on GitHub.
-No backend, no analytics, no trackers, no cookies, no “sign up for my newsletter” crap, no nothing.
+   This repo is just a bunch of text files on GitHub.

-I don’t know who you are, where you’re from, what browser you use, or whether you’re reading this on your phone in the toilet.
-And honestly?
-I don’t care.
-I have zero technical ability to know, and even if I did, **I wouldn’t bother**.
-Keeping your data would give me literally zero benefit — I’m broke, not evil.

-### 2. Data GitHub Collects
-Everything you do here (fork, star, watch, open issue, etc.) is handled by GitHub.
-Their servers, their cookies, their analytics, their privacy policy.
+   I don't have servers, I don't have analytics, I don't have cookies, I don't even have a proper job.

+### 2. So what do I know about you?
+   Literally nothing.
+   GitHub might know your IP when you download the raw file – that's between you and Microsoft.
-Go read it here: https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement
+   Go read it here: https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement I don't see shit.
+I don't want to see shit.
+I have enough problems with my own life.

-I have zero access to it, zero control over it, and zero interest in it.
+### 3. **Nah, your data – what do I get from keeping it?**
+   Exactly fucking nothing.
+Not a single đồng.
+Not even a view on YouTube.
+   I'm too broke and too lazy to sell your data even if I had it (which I don't).

-### 3. Raw File Subscriptions (Brave/AdGuard/uBlock etc.)
+### 4. **Raw File Subscriptions (Brave/AdGuard/uBlock etc.)**
    When you subscribe to the raw URLs, your adblocker pings GitHub’s CDN.
 Again — that traffic goes to GitHub/Cloudflare, not to me.
 I can’t see it, can’t log it, can’t sell it (even if I wanted to, which I don’t, because again: broke, not evil).

+### 5. **Third-party stuff**
+   If you subscribe via raw URL → Cloudflare/GitHub CDN sees your request.
+Again, not my circus, not my monkeys.

-### 4. If You Open an Issue or PR
+### 6. If You Open an Issue or PR
 Your GitHub username and whatever you write will be public forever (that’s how GitHub works).
 Still not my server, still not my data.

-### 5. GDPR, CCPA, Whatever New Privacy Law They Invent Next Week
-Since I collect **nothing**, I’m already compliant by default.
-But yeah, sure, you have the right to be forgotten — just delete your fork or close your issues.
-I can’t do it for you and I wouldn’t even if I could.
+### 7. **Future plans**
+   Even if one day this repo blows up to 10k stars (lmao in my dreams), I still won't add analytics.
+   Because:
+   - I hate trackers myself (that's why I made this repo)
+   - I'm too depressed to learn how to implement them properly
+   - My laptop would probably explode

-### 6. Changes to This Policy
+### 8. Changes to This Policy
 If I ever decide to add analytics or sell your soul to Facebook (spoiler: I won’t), I’ll update this file.
 Continued use after that = you agree.
 But let’s be real — this section will stay exactly the same until the heat death of the universe.

-### 7. Final Words from the Dev Who Just Wants to Sleep
-Your data is safe because it never reaches me.
-I have no database, no server, no money, and no energy to deal with privacy complaints.
-If you’re a lawyer looking for someone to sue over privacy — please pick a bigger target.
-I literally have nothing but this repo and a half-eaten pack of instant noodles.

-Thank you for respecting my non-existent privacy infrastructure.

-Now leave me alone, I’m going to bed.

-— The dev who blocks ads so he doesn’t have to see job ads anymore
+### 9. **Your responsibility**
+   If you're in EU and worried about GDPR – congrats, you're the first person ever to read this far.
+   Since I collect zero data, you're already compliant by default.
+You're welcome.

+Still reading?
+Go touch some grass, king.

+– A very tired, very private, very data-allergic dev